A Ganzstellensatz for semi-algebraic sets and a boundedness criterion for rational functions: Introduction

 \section{Introduction}

-A ``Ganzstellensatz'' in some valued field is a theorem giving an algebraic characterization of rational functions whose values on some definable set lie in the valuation ring (`Ganze' elements).
-A model theoretic framework for proving such theorems for theories of valued fields which are model complete was suggested by Haskell and Yaffe \cite{DY}, where a refined concept of integrality relative to a theory replaces the naive definition. \\
+A ``Ganzstellensatz'' in algebraic geometry of valued fields is a theorem giving an algebraic characterization of rational functions whose values on a given definable set lie in the valuation ring (`ganze' elements).
+A Ganzstellensatz in $p$-adically closed fields was given as a $p$-adic analogue for Artin-Schreier theory of real closed fields, by Kochen and Cherlin, see \cite{ko} and \cite{cmta}.
+Later on, some Ganztsellens\"atze for rational functions on the valuation ring of some valued field was given by Prestel and Ripoll in \cite{PR}.\\ A general model theoretic framework for proving Ganzstellens\"atze for theories of valued fields which are model complete was suggested by Haskell and Yaffe \cite{DY}, which could be seen as a model theoretic ``black box'' or ``oracle''.
+In the present paper we use this framework, in Proposition \ref{fw}, to obtain a Ganzstellensatz for open semi-algebraic sets over real closed valued fields.
+By further use of model theoretic properties, we also manage to deduce from it a criterion for boundedness of rational functions and polynomials over semi-algebraic sets over real closed fields, and even more general - over ordered fields which are dense in their real closure in respect to the order topology. \\

-In this paper we work out some properties of this refined concept in the special case of ordered valued fields.
-We then use the model theoretic framework, and enlarge the class of definable sets in real closed valued fields for which a Ganzstellensatz exists beyond \cite{DY}.
-Our main result (Theorem~\ref{ganz}) states that a rational function $h$ is OVF-integral on a definable open semi-algebraic set $S$ exactly when $h$ is in the `integral radical of an algebra generated by functions of the form $\frac{1}{1+f}$, where $f$ is in the positive cone generated by the polynomials which define $S$. \\